torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 ### 3c.
 Approach 3: Run the workflow using pre-configured settings

-Use this approach if you have already set up or manually modified your config.yaml and other necessary files.
+Use this approach if you have already set up or manually modified `config.yaml` and other necessary files.
 To execute the Snakemake workflow with these pre-configured settings, simply use the `--run` argument.

 ```bash
 python ./scripts/run_workflow.py --run